wrightling/scripture_lookup/README.markdown

 To Do
 -----
-* Move the version information out of the gemspec and into lib/scripture_lookup/version.rb.
+* Add initial implementation of the [Bible Gateway API](http://beta.biblegateway.com/apidocs) in support of other Bible translations.
 * Design and add in option selection capabilities so the user can choose to return verse numbers, footnotes, or other formatting options presented by the Crossways ESV api.
-* Add initial implementation of the [Bible Gateway API](http://api.biblia.com/docs) in support of other Bible translations.
 * Add command line to pull back scripture.
+* Design and add in controller classes to facilitate lookups on various Bible versions.